eriksjolund/socket-activate-echo/README.md

 If you are using an older version of __container-selinux__ and it does not work, add `--security-opt label=disable` to `podman run`.

-:exclamation: __container-selinux 2.183.0__ is currently only available in Fedora Rawhide (see [packages.fedoraproject.org](https://packages.fedoraproject.org/pkgs/container-selinux/container-selinux/)).
+:exclamation: __container-selinux 2.183.0__ is currently only available in Fedora Rawhide.
 It might take a while before the release is available in Fedora 35, Fedora 36 and Fedora CoreOS (next).

 ### Installation